-From animal testicles to ghostly apparitions - there are some pretty strange Irish bars out, as this list shows.
+From animal testicles to ghostly apparitions - there are some pretty strange Irish bars out there, as this list shows.

 Bad Irish, Boise, Idaho

 What could be more wrong with than getting served a pint of Guinness by a barmaid in a low cut top and a Catholic schoolgirl’s uniform?

 Well, quite a lot of things, in all likelihood – but still, drinking in Bad Irish, an Irish bar in Boise, Idaho, that caters for those of us who have a Catholic schoolgirl fetish and enjoy a Guinness, should surely be grounds for excommunication.